christran85-cyber/enterprise-security-operations-lab/README.md

 ServerSignature Off
 ```

-`ServerSignature Off` prevents Apache from including detailed server-version information in server-generated pages such as error documents.
+This prevents Apache from adding detailed server information to server-generated pages such as error documents.

-This provides another layer of protection against unnecessary server fingerprinting.

----

 ### TraceEnable Off